makspaderin/vue-workshop/README.md

 To deploy the theme to a server, first set the deployment target directory.
 It is done by copying *user.properties.template* as *user.properties* and changing *local.server.deploy.dir* property, so it points to your local Cloubi 2 deploy directory.

-After the server directory has been set, build and deploy product theme to your local Cloubi 2 by running `npm run deploy`.
-TODO: Server must be running to accept it.
+After the server directory has been set and the server has booted up, build and deploy product theme to your local Cloubi 2 by running
+`npm run deploy`.

-Note any changes made to the theme requires a re-deployment to take effect on the server.
+Note that any changes made to the theme requires a re-deployment to take effect on the server.

 ### Run a Node.js development server